Grace Choi: One Year Later

-Grace Choi remains a member of the Outsiders, and assisted in toppling the regime of Mali.
-She gets along quite well with the team's newest member, Captain Boomerang II, and the two have been involved in the somewhat questionable interrogation of some soldiers, involving torture.
+Grace Choi remains a member of the Outsiders, and assists in toppling the regime of Mali.
+She gets along quite well with the team's newest member, Captain Boomerang, and the two have been involved in the somewhat questionable interrogation of some soldiers, involving torture.
 It has been revealed that Grace has been secretly involved in a relationship with Thunder (Anissa Pierce).
 After an unsuccessful mission in North Korea involving Checkmate, Nightwing hands over the Outsiders to Batman, who elects to decide on his own roster culminating in DC Comics' relaunch of the Batman and the Outsiders title.

-Grace features in the Amazons Attack limited series where during an attack on the United States by the Amazons, she encounters the Bana Amazons.
-One of its members tells her that she is actually part of their tribe, the explanation for earlier allusions by others to "her kind."
-This did not entirely explain Grace's metahuman powers, however, both the Bana and Themysciran Amazons possess true metahuman strength, speed, and durability.
+Grace features in the Amazons Attack! limited series where during an attack on the United States by the Amazons, she encounters the Bana Amazons.
+One of its members tells her that she is actually part of their tribe, the explanation for earlier allusions by others to "her kind".
 In the aftermath of the war, Batman assigns Wonder Woman and Grace to a cleanup mission which serves as an audition for his new Outsiders roster.
-Grace identifies herself as half-Amazonian and displays a deep knowledge of Bana-Mighdall history.
-Batman and Wonder Woman accept that she is a Bana, and it is confirmed when Grace successfully handles a bomb engineered so that only women with Bana DNA might control it.
+Grace identifies herself as half-Amazonian and displays a deep knowledge of Bana-Mighdall's history.
 Diana and Grace end their joint mission describing each other as cousins.

-Grace was briefly shown working alongside the Birds of Prey when they attempted to stop a group of villains from killing the Secret Six and taking Neron's "Get Out of Hell Free" card from them.